Gagan Gupta: Arise's founding and expansion in Africa

 In February 2021, Olam International entered into definitive agreements with Africa Transformation and Industrialization Fund, an Abu Dhabi-based investment fund established by Arise employees.
 The two companies closed the sale of Olam's remaining shares in Arise Integrated Industrial Platforms (Arise IIP) and Arise Infrastructure Services (Arise IS).

 In October 2024, Arise IIP raises $443 million to finance its expansion, including $300 million from the Fund for Export Development in Africa (FEDA), the development branch of Afreximbank and $143 million from Africa Finance Corporation (AFC).
 With this round of financing, Arise IIP's total capital exceeds one billion dollars.

+In September 2025, the company announced a new $700 million capital raise.
+This transaction marked the entry of Saudi investor Vision Invest into the platform’s capital, alongside AFC, Equitane and FEDA.

-In 2025, Arise is established Ivory Coast, Sierra Leone, Togo Bénin, Nigéria, Gabon, Tchad, Congo, Democratic Republic of the Congo, Senegal, Rwanda, Cameroon, Kenya and Malawi.
-The company has developed a model enabling African countries to make their raw materials production more profitable through targeted investments.
-By reducing the export of raw materials from Africa to Asia and other regions in favor of local processing, Arise is helping to reduce carbon emissions, shorten supply chains and reorganize national logistics infrastructures.
+In 2025, Arise is established in Ivory Coast, Sierra Leone, Togo Bénin, Nigéria, Gabon, Tchad, Congo, Democratic Republic of the Congo, Senegal, Rwanda, Cameroon, Kenya, Tanzania and Malawi.

+The company has developed a model enabling African countries to make their raw materials production more profitable through targeted investments in local processing.
+By reducing the export of raw materials from Africa to Asia and other regions in favor of local processing, Arise intends to reduce carbon emissions, support the creation of jobs and value locally and shorten global supply chains.

-Expansion and diversification
+Diversification

 Creation of Equitane

-In 2024, Gagan Gupta renamed the Africa Transformation and Industrialization Fund (ATIF) into Equitane, a multi-sector investment conglomerate dedicated to sustainable industrialization and economic transformation in Africa.
+In 2024, Gagan Gupta renamed the Africa Transformation and Industrialization Fund (ATIF) into Equitane, a multi-sector investment company dedicated to sustainable industrialization and economic transformation in Africa.
 Unlike conventional investment funds, Equitane operates as a permanent capital investment structure, focusing on long-term development over short-term returns.
 Equitane operates in 14 countries.